-It is interesting that all of the spectra in these five events can be represented by a common spectral shape - the double power-law with a break at energies that varies from a few MeV/nucleon to \sim 50 MeV/nucleon.
-The spectra of $Z \ge 6$ nuclei in these events can also be represented in this manner (Cohen et al. 2005).
-These spectral shapes are reminiscent of the spectra that result from the model of Zank et al. (2001; see their Figure 9) and Li et al. (2005), who have calculated numerically the acceleration of heavy ions at CME-driven shocks and their subsequent propagation in the interplanetary medium.
-These authors suggest that in their model spectral breaks occur at the maximum energy to which the shock can accelerate particles, after which the acceleration efficiency drops significantly.
+It is interesting that all of the spectra in these five events can be represented by a common spectral shape - the double power-law with a break at energies that varies from a few MeV/nucleon to ~50 MeV/nucleon.
+The spectra of $Z \ge 6$ nuclei in these events can also be represented this way (Cohen et al. 2005).
+These spectral shapes are reminiscent of the spectra that result from the model of Zank et al. (2001; see their Figure 9) and Li et al. (2005).
+These authors suggest that in their model the spectral breaks occur at the maximum energy to which the shock can accelerate particles, after which the acceleration efficiency drops significantly.
 In those events where most of the fluence is associated with the passage of the CME-driven shock, the break in the fluence spectrum is expected to correspond to the maximum energy to which the shock can accelerate particles at 1 AU (Li et al. 2005).
-This maximum energy is determined by the spectrum of turbulence in region of the shock, where the turbulence is caused by the waves generated by streaming protons escaping from the shock (Lee, 1983).
+This maximum energy is determined by the spectrum of turbulence in region of the shock, where the turbulence is caused by the waves generated by particles escaping from the shock (Lee, 1983).
 Li, Zank, and Rice predict that the location of the breaks should scale as (Q/M)2, with the breaks occurring at higher energy for species with greater Q/M values.

-On the other hand Cohen et al. (2005) suggest that the breaks in the spectra are most likely related to diffusion effects, and they suggest that relative positions of the breaks for different species should scale according to the diffusion coefficients, $\kappa = 1/3 \text{ v} \lambda$, where v is the particle velocity and λ is the mean free path.
+On the other hand Cohen et al. (2005) suggest that the breaks in the spectra are most likely related to diffusion effects, and they suggest that relative positions of the breaks for different species should scale according to the diffusion coefficients, $\kappa = 1/3 v \lambda$, where v is the particle velocity and λ is the mean free path.
 Assuming that λ is a power law in rigidity, or $(Mv/Q)^{\alpha}$, and that the breaks occur at the same values of the diffusion coefficient, they find the following scaling in energy between one element and another:

-$$E_1/E_2 = [(Q/M)1 / (Q/M)2]^{2\alpha/(\alpha+1)}$$ (3)
+$$E{1}/E{2} = \left[(Q/M){1} / (Q/M){2} \right]^{2\alpha/(\alpha+1)}$$ (3)

 Using this relationship, Cohen et al. compared the spectra of seven species from O to Fe.
-Using average values of Q/M derived from <1 MeV/nucleon data, they found α values ranging from 0.8 to 2.7 for these five events, corresponding to Q/M scaling that ranged from $(Q/M)^{0.9}$ to $(Q/M)^{1.46}$.
+Using average values of Q/M derived from <1 MeV/nucleon data, they found α values ranging from 0.8 to 2.7 for these five events, corresponding to Q/M scaling that ranged from (Q/M)^{0.9} to (Q/M)^{1.46}.

 It is of interest to see if the breaks in the H and He spectra in these five events follow $(Q/M)^2$, as suggested by Li, Zank, and Rice (2005), or follow the scaling found by Cohen et al. (2005).
 We have examined the relative location of the breaks for H and He in several ways.
-One measure of the break energy is the E_0 value derived from fitting the Ellison-Ramaty spectral form (Table 4).
+One measure of the break energy is the E_o value derived from fitting the Ellison-Ramaty spectral form (Table 4).
 If we compare the E_o values for H and He, we find that E_o for H ranges from 1.2 to 2 times that for He for these five events.
 Based on the suggestion of Li, Zank, and Rice (2005), we might have expected E_o for H to be 4 times that for He since the ratio of their Q/M ratios is 2.